apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

 **NOTE:** The Vault Card Chest-opening speed tweak currently *requires* using OpenHotfixLoader (OHL) instead of B3HM.
 If B3HM v1.0.2 ever gets released, that version should be supported too, but v1.0.1 will *not* work with that Vault Card chest.
+Also, the Vault Card Chest-opening tweak does *not* work in Pyre of Stars.
+Open your chests elsewhere if you want their opening to be quicker!

 A few known quirks of running with this mod:
 * To get on top of the "main" elevator in Meridian Outskirts (to reach the